cybersafe-dev/cybersafety-tool/content/minisite.md

 ---
 minisitecontent:
   tool: >-
-    Welcome to the CyberSafeIreland Self-Assessment Tool for Schools.\
+    Welcome to the CyberSafe Tool for Schools.\

     \